editor-js/editorjs-php/README.md

 }
 ```

-EditorJS constructor has the following arguments:
+Editor.js constructor has the following arguments:

 `$data` — JSON string with data from CodeX Editor frontend.